ipavlopoulos/greek-letter-vision/demo/README.md

 # Greek Letter Embedding Explorer

-Free Streamlit deployment for the JOCCH interactive demonstrator.

-The large final model and embedding artifacts are downloaded from:
+The ConvNext model used in the study and embedding artifacts are downloaded from:

 https://huggingface.co/pplatanou/greek-letter-convnextv2-jocch